Ehatsham/simplesignature/docs/sfdr1.md

 If the Signature page is being called from a parent object (Opportunity, Contact, etc.), sometimes you might want read-only fields on the form.
 This gives the signer surety of what he or she is signing, and provides a better user experience.

 ⦁	Still in the Signature object, create any needed read-only field as formulas that pull data from the parent object (object from step #1.)
 For example, if the parent object is the standard Opportunity object, and you want to pull in the Opportunity Name as read-only into the signature form, then create a formula field like this:

+⦁	Once you’ve added all the fields you want, scroll down to the “Field Set” section and click “Edit” on the SignatureFields field set.
+You can now remove fields, reorder them, or add new fields to the form by dragging them down into the field set.
+⦁	Once you are done, go back to Salesforce lightning  and test the “Sign” tab, making sure that your entire wording is now as you wish it to be.

+# Connecting to a Parent Object
+ By default Signatures are stand-alone, but you can connect them to any object like Contracts, Orders, Cases or any other object.
+Instructions to do so are below using the Contact object as an example:

+⦁	Make sure you are in the “Lightning Salesforce ” web version of Salesforce, with Admin permissions.

+⦁	At the top-right of the page click on Setup  after that click on object manager then click on Signature.

+⦁	In the Fields and relationship section, press the New button and create a Lookup field to the object you want to have as the Signature parent.
+(You can do more than one.)
+Contact is already done for you.

+⦁	Now scroll down to the Buttons, Links and Actions section, and click on the New Button or Link button.

+⦁	Enter “New Signature” for the Label and then select List Button as the Display Type (and unselect the Display Checkboxes option).

+⦁	For the Behavior you can select what you think is best, and for the Content Source, choose URL.
+Your screen should be something like this